mycus-must-grow/bergies/README.md

 ## About

-This is just some scripts I have lying around, I'll add more stuff as I go through them.
+These are just some scripts and utilities I have lying around, I'll add more stuff as I go through them.